 Neglect?

-Yes.
-Especially as a child.
-When you have a need and it isn’t met, that can lead to a trauma wound.
-Like the need that ALL children have to be your authentic self.
+For instance, When you have a need as a child and it isn’t met over time, that can lead to a trauma wound.
+Like the need that ALL children have to be their authentic selves.
 To be accepted no matter how you behave.
+To express their emotions even if they come out unskillfully.
+And, to have an attuned adult guide them patiently and lovingly when they do misbehave.
+Not punish, shame, or blame them.

 When we are children, we don’t have the brain structures to help us regulate our emotions, behaviors, and even words.
 So we need, not want, adults to be able to do what I call “See the Child behind the Behavior.”